 II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-II.B.4.b) In addition to the program director, there must be at least one core faculty member certified in clinical cardiac electrophysiology by the ABIM or the AOBIM.
-(Core)

-II.B.4.c) In programs approved for more than two fellows, there must be at least one core faculty member certified in clinical cardiac electrophysiology by the ABIM or the AOBIM for every 1.5 fellows.

-(Core)

-II.B.4.d) At a minimum, the required core faculty members, in aggregate and excluding members of the program leadership, must be provided with support equal to an average dedicated minimum of 0.1 FTE for educational and administrative responsibilities that do not involve direct patient care.
+(Core) II.B.4.b) In addition to the program director, there must be at least one core faculty member certified by the ABIM in transplant hepatology.
+(Core) II.B.4.c) For programs approved for more than three fellows, there must be at least one core faculty member certified by the ABIM in transplant hepatology for every 1.5 fellows.
+(Core) II.B.4.c).(1) This core faculty to fellow ratio must include fellows participating in the dual GI/TH pathway in addition to fellows in the transplant hepatology fellowship.
+(Core) II.B.4.d) At a minimum, the required core faculty members, in aggregate and excluding members of the program leadership, must be provided with support equal to an average dedicated minimum of 0.1 FTE for educational and administrative responsibilities that do not involve direct patient care.
 (Core)